Sadinsa07/Cocoa-Time-Web-Application/README.md

 A simple, educational web application for a chocolate & cocoa shop built with HTML, CSS, PHP and MySQL.
 This repository contains the front-end pages, PHP scripts for authentication and shopping cart functionality, and SQL commands for creating the database schema.

-A simple, educational web application for a chocolate & cocoa shop built with HTML, CSS, PHP and MySQL.
-This repository contains the front-end pages, PHP scripts for authentication and shopping cart functionality, and SQL commands for creating the database schema.

 ## Quick Summary 🚀

 - Language stack: HTML, CSS, PHP (mysqli), MySQL 🍫